seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

   considered.

 __Returns__:
-- `str`: Natural-language phrase of randomly selected items, or an empty string if input is empty.
+- `str`: Natural-language-like phrase of randomly selected items, or an empty string if input is empty.

 __Behavior__:
 - Selects between 1 and `limit` items from the list.